Addressing Challenging Place Recognition Tasks using Generative Adversarial Networks: Introduction

 \section{Introduction}

-The problem of Simultaneous Localization And Mapping (SLAM) has matured enough for it to move out of a laboratory setting and into the real world \cite{cadena2016past}.
-This has allowed SLAM algorithms to operate over longer time periods and potentially leading to the ideal scenario of operating over the life time of an autonomous robot.

-One of the essential components for effective operation of any SLAM system is place recognition or loop closure detection as it allows a mobile robot to limit its overall uncertainty and reduce the overall error in the map by associating the current pose of the robot to one of poses in the past.

-Based on the timescale of operation, any SLAM algorithm can be divided into two components: a sequential inference subsystem which estimates the current pose of the robot in relation to poses in the recent past and a loop closing component that operates ``out of sequences'' and is responsible for detecting revisits.
-Under normal circumstances, appearance change is small and gradual in the frame-to-frame timescale and poses no challenge for the sequential part, however, for a loop closing algorithm appearance change is accumulative and can be significant over a long operational time frame.
-Place recognition in presence of changes in appearance of the same place, such as those that occur over seasons or between day and night, is a difficult perception problem and is the subject of this work.
+The problem of SLAM has matured enough for it to move out of a laboratory setting and be applied to real world scenarios, where it is expected to operate reliably over the life span of the robot \cite{cadena2016past}.
+One of the essential components of any SLAM system is \textit{place recognition} or \textit{loop closure detection} which allows a mobile robot to reduce drift as well as uncertainty in its trajectory by detecting revisits.
+While appearance change is small and gradual in the frame-to-frame timescale and poses no challenge for tracking and data-association, over a long operational time, the appearance of a place can change significantly due to changes in illumination or weather conditions.
+Place recognition in presence of severe appearance change is a difficult perception problem and is the subject of this work.

+Changes in illumination can make images from the same place appear drastically different from each other.
+If we can model the transformation from a source domain (such as summer) to a target domain (such a winter), we can reliably recognize places originally observed in different domains by transforming them to a common domain.
+This is so-called ``domain translation'' task \cite{ganin2016domain,tzeng2015simultaneous}, that is, given an image in one domain (for example summer), generate the corresponding image in a target domain (for example winter), such that the structure remains the same, but the transient conditions are varied.